 Natchez, Mississippi

 Beloved for its Southern charm and hospitality, historic homes and architecture, stately Natchez kicks off its month-long Christmas in Natchez with a tree-lighting event on Thanksgiving weekend.
 Expect visits from Santa Claus, pyrotechnics set to music, food vendors, kid rides, and caroling around the tree — among other jubilant activities.
-Design buffs can tour mansions beribboned for the holidays, while shopaholics can check people off their list at stores such as Darby’s for unique gifts, Hal Garner at Nest — an antiques trove — or Darby’s for fresh-made fudge and unique finds.
+Later in the season, highlights include the Christmas Parade and Wardo’s Rouxdolph Roll 10K, 5K and kids run, both taking place on December 7.
+Design buffs can tour mansions beribboned for the holidays, including The Towers, while shopaholics can check people off their list at the European Christmas Shopping Village, featuring handmade crafts, snack food items and more.

 Coeur d’Alene, Idaho